Radeon: On operating systems

 Radeon Software is being developed for Microsoft Windows and Linux.
 As of January 2019, other operating systems are not officially supported.
-This may be different for the AMD FirePro brand, which is based on identical hardware but features OpenGL-certified graphics device drivers.
+This may be different for the Radeon Pro brand, which is based on identical hardware but features OpenGL-certified graphics device drivers.

 ATI previously offered driver updates for their retail and integrated Macintosh video cards and chipsets.
 ATI stopped support for Mac OS 9 after the Radeon R200 cards, making the last officially supported card the Radeon 9250.
 The Radeon R100 cards up to the Radeon 7200 can still be used with even older classic Mac OS versions such as System 7, although not all features are taken advantage of by the older operating system.

 Ever since ATI's acquisition by AMD, ATI no longer supplies or supports drivers for classic Mac OS nor macOS. macOS drivers can be downloaded from Apple's support website, while classic Mac OS drivers can be obtained from 3rd party websites that host the older drivers for users to download.
 ATI used to provide a preference panel for use in macOS called ATI Displays which can be used both with retail and OEM versions of its cards.
 Though it gives more control over advanced features of the graphics chipset, ATI Displays has limited functionality compared to Catalyst for Windows or Linux.